 Expenditures are understated by $113 because of expenditures that were made from cash receipts that were not posted to the GL.
 Most liabilities paid on a timely basis

-Lacked support for Coke purchases.
-Use MABA Coke Order Receipt tool to order and receive Coke Purchases.
-This will calculate you bill based on negotiated prices, allow you to order your drinks through the school via an email to Cathy Crotty provide a record of receipts, serve as support of the expenditure in your records, and calculate the amount of rebate you can expect from the athletic department next year.

-MSB provided no written approval from the Athletic Director for purchases of equipment or Coaches’ attire as mandated by his policy.
+Lacked support for Coke purchases.MSB provided no written approval from the Athletic Director for purchases of equipment or Coaches’ attire as mandated by his policy.

 Garment programs